NEMSLinux/nems-docs/docs/nems-tools/warninglight.rst

 Pi-based NEMS Linux server.
-If your NEMS server is a different platform or GPIO to the server is not convenient, you can connect your *Warning Light* to a supported device (such as a Raspberry Pi Zero) and install NEMS Tools GPIO Extender Receiver OS, which will allow you to add an unlimited number of GPIO receivers to your NEMS server, regardless of platform.
+If your NEMS server is a different platform or GPIO to the server is not convenient, you can connect your *Warning Light* to a supported device (such as a Raspberry Pi Zero) and install NEMS Extender OS, which will allow you to add an unlimited number of GPIO receivers to your NEMS server, regardless of platform.